Subscribe for all my updates and don't miss a thing! Sign me up!

-Jamaican Standard English and Jamaican Patois however, exist side by side in the island in a typical diglossic pattern.
+Jamaican Standard English and Jamaican Patois, however, exist side by side on the island in a typical diglossia pattern.
 Creole is used by most people for everyday, informal situations - it's the language most Jamaicans use at home and are most familiar with; it's also the language of most local popular music.

 Jamaican English, on the other hand, is the language of education, high culture, government, the media and official/formal communications.
 It's also the native language of a small minority of Jamaicans (typically upper class and upper/traditional middle class).

 Most writing in Jamaica is done in Standard English (including private notes and correspondence).
 Jamaican Patois has a standardized spelling and has only recently been taught in some schools.